linagora/tmail-flutter/docs/adr/0093-search-filter-single-source-of-truth.md

 - No duplicate filter state between web and mobile paths
 - Suggestion chips and advanced panel always read the same notifier state — no staging step
 - `FilterMessageOption` is inbox-only; no hidden JMAP filter bleed
+- Pagination cursors never pollute the SSOT — the SSOT represents user intent only
+- Load-more cursor logic consolidated in `SearchMoreTransformer` — no duplication between `ThreadController` and `SearchEmailController`
+- New search execution variants = new `SearchFilterTransformer` subclass, no existing code changes (OCP)
+- Reverse coupling between `AdvancedFilterController` and `MailboxDashBoardController` eliminated
 - Clean foundation for progressive migration of remaining web `Obx` widgets to `Consumer` in a follow-up PR

 **Negative**
-- Three `appProviderContainer` call sites added (all in search feature boundary, documented above) — ADR-0092 exception
+- Three `appProviderContainer` call sites added (all in search feature boundary, documented above) — ADR-0092 exception; will be removed when controllers are migrated to `ConsumerWidget`
-- `SearchEmailView` widget lifecycle changes from `GetView` to `ConsumerStatefulWidget` — requires careful testing for regressions
+- `SearchEmailView` widget lifecycle changes from `GetView` to `ConsumerStatefulWidget` — requires careful regression testing
-- `SearchEmailController` writes routed through `appProviderContainer` rather than a named dependency — coupling is implicit but scoped
+- `_memorySearchFilter` in `AdvancedFilterController` remains as a staging layer for in-progress form edits; it is still a divergence window while the form is open, but it is bounded to the form interaction lifetime and always resolved atomically on submit

 ## Future: ADR-0094 (web Obx → Consumer migration + draft/committed split)